larry-fisherman/Deny-s-Media/README.md

  *Stream movies and tv shows for free.*
  *Download movies and tv shows for on the go*
  *watch LIVE TV*
- *Safe, compatible and easy to use*
+ *Looney Network is safe, compatible and easy to use*

 This is a small project for fun/personal use.